Not many high school basketball players can say they went toe-to-toe with Steph Curry.

 Holmgren is a 7-foot, 190-pound center out of Minnehaha Academy in Minneapolis, Minnesota.
 A few years ago, he was barely on the radar.
 Now, he's the consensus No. 1 player in the 2021 recruiting class, according to ESPN, 247Sports, and Rivals.

-He climbed to a top-five consensus recruit last summer as a member of the Grassroots Sizzle on the AAU circuit.
+He climbed to a top-five prospect in the summer of 2019 as a member of the Grassroots Sizzle on the AAU circuit.
 He toured his one-of-a-kind game across the country to ascend amongst the best players in his class.
 Rightfully so.

 Chet Holmgren Highlights

 His jump shot is silky.
-The five-star recruit can hit consistently from downtown.
+The five-star recruit possesses nifty athleticism and can hit consistently from downtown.
 He knocks it down as well spotting up as he does off the dribble.